dacodekid/dacodekid.com/content/gist/business-analysis/quizzes/quiz-01.md

 Question: What does a business analyst do during a simulation?
 A: Observes without intervening or asking questions.
 B: Interrupts the process to inquire and clarify.
-C: Engages in the activities being observed.
+C: Engages in the activities being observed and records observations.
 D: Recreates the work activities using a simulation tool.
 Answer: D
 Explanation: In simulation, a business analyst uses tools to simulate the activities, operations, or processes of a job role.
 This method may involve using training facilities or test versions of systems or products to mimic real work scenarios.
 The analyst can then follow up with process workers through interviews to gather additional insights and details.